 I previously pointed this out thoroughly in my essay Smarter Farmers, but all this became only more clear during this Africa Forum.

 Agents of change

-Agricultural journalism is not only about providing information towards the farmer, it also reports on farmers needs and concerns, which can influence politics.
-It was agricultural journalist Jean de Dieu Ininahazwe who clearly put this into perspective at the Africa Forum: ‘We, as agricultural journalists, are agents of change!’
-But, he added: ‘the role of agricultural journalists as effective player in agricultural and rural development is undervalued.’
+Agricultural journalism is not only about providing information towards the farmer, but it also reports on farmers needs and concerns, which can influence politics.
+It was agricultural journalist Jean de Dieu Ininahazwe from Burundi who clearly put this into perspective at the Africa Forum: ‘We, as agricultural journalists, are agents of change!’
+But, he added: ‘the role of agricultural journalists is an effective player in agricultural and rural development is undervalued.’